 Data synchronization ensures alignment between apps.
 If disjointed, your data could do more harm than good.
 Think of data synchronization as connecting the dots between your apps — from your CRM to your automation software and accounting system.
 It also communicates data changes between them.
 With real-time updates, you’ll always have access to the cleanest, most up-to-date data.
 Plus, you won’t have to worry about pesky manual updates.

 5. How will you remove low-quality or outdated data?

-How and when you will remove it
+- When you will remove it

 6. How will you adhere to data protection regulations?

 Data protection is relevant for every stage of the life cycle.
 For organizational compliance, your data must be secure by design.
 Data protection isn’t an afterthought — it should be intrinsic to your strategy.
 Get started in the right direction by following the other key steps on this list.
 GDPR compliance software and reading up on best practices can also help ensure your company ticks every box.

 Organizations store data for one primary reason: To turn it into information.
 (No, data and information aren’t the same!)
 Data becomes information when it is processed, interpreted, and organized.
 Then, you can use the information to create insightful reporting dashboards, inform business decisions, and deliver optimized customer experiences.